CMDred/Per-Player-Displays/README.md

 PPD teleports your display entities into your head and sets their `translation` transformation accordingly so their models still appear at the desired location.
 It also sets their `view_range` NBT optimally to ensure that nobody else can see them, while also avoiding flickering if you move too fast.

 ## Good to know
-- There is a `ppd.ViewRangeMultiplier` trigger score that players can use to account for flickering during server lag or high ping.
-The higher it is set, the bigger the radius in which other players can see your display.
+- High ping, bad server performance or the `Entity Distance` graphics setting can impact the visibility of displays.
+This can be counteracted by the user by running `/trigger ppd.ViewRangeMultiplier set ...`.
+The higher it is set, the bigger the range for other players to see your display entities.
 - Display entities will only be displayed in the dimension it's summoned in.
 - Display entities will stay while the player is offline, but it won't be visible.
 - Display entities will not display farther than 160 blocks away from the destination position.

 ## Caveats
-- This data pack is affected by the `Entity Distance` graphics setting.
-The numbers (adjustable in `ppd:zprivate/display/view_range`) were made with an Entity Distance of 100% in mind.
-A lower setting may cause flickering, while a higher setting may allow you to see other players' displays from a greater distance.
-- High ping or bad server performance may cause flickering.
-This can be counteracted by the user by running `/trigger ppd.ViewRangeMultiplier set ...`.
 - If another player stands very close to you, they may be able to see your display entities.
 - The display entities receive the light from your head position, so it may look off at times.
 - PPD uses the translation field to achieve the per-player visibility.
 This means that all translations need to be combined with the marker's destination Pos. **Interpolated transformations are not possible!**